 Metropolitan State University employs a variety of resident faculty and local professional artists and organizations to offer a rich variety of perspectives.
 The program also encourages experiential internships with Twin Cities area theaters and offers credit for prior learning experience.
-ABA in theater is offered through university collaboration with the Minneapolis Community and Technical College (MCTC), and classes are integrated from the existing curricula of the two institutions.
-Students may also transfer similar credits from two year colleges.
+A BA in theater is offered through university collaboration with the Minneapolis Community and Technical College (MCTC), where Metro's program is located, and classes are integrated from the existing curricula of the two institutions, but students may also enter Metro's upper division program with similar credits from other accredited programs.